 P.S.
 And here are two final thoughts:

-- If television (or social media) is keeping someone (including you) from doing creative, constructive things, banish it to an inconvenient place or toss it altogether.
+- If screen-usage is keeping anyone (including you) from doing creative, constructive things, banish phones and other screens to an inconvenient place for most of the day.

 - Remember, screens can be wonderful for learning, working, and communication, but moderation is the key.
 It’s not easy, but it’s worth it.